madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/introduction-to-group-administrators.md

 kt: 10103
 exl-id: 03060ac6-27af-4442-9705-1882d8c55012
 ---
-# Introduction to group administrators
+# Understand the need for group administrators

 <!---
 21.4 updates have been made